Rule 3745-300-09 | Property-specific risk assessment procedures.

 (4) For each complete exposure pathway from sediments to IERs where applicable standards determined in accordance with paragraph (H)(2) of rule 3745-300-08 of the Administrative Code are not met or sediment samples are not compared to the appropriate values in accordance with paragraph (H) of rule 3745-300-08 of the Administrative Code, the volunteer shall evaluate the sediment toxicity according to the following methodology:

-(a) For all surface waters that have an aquatic life use designation of warm-water habitat, exceptional warm-water habitat (excluding lakes and reservoirs), modified warm-water habitat, or cold-water habitat assigned under Chapter 3745-1 of the Administrative Code, the volunteer shall conduct a biological survey.
-The biological survey shall include the following:
+(a) For all surface waters that have an aquatic life use designation of warm-water habitat, exceptional warm-water habitat (excluding lakes and reservoirs), modified warm-water habitat, or cold-water habitat assigned under Chapter 3745-1 of the Administrative Code, conduct a biological survey that includes the following:

-(ii) The volunteer shall use a quantitative macroinvertebrate survey to calculate the invertebrate community index for the surface waters.
+(ii) Use a quantitative macroinvertebrate survey to calculate the invertebrate community index for the surface waters.
 To accomplish this, the volunteer shall follow the biocriteria manual unless the water body does not have sufficient depth and flow to conduct a quantitative macroinvertebrate study.
-If the water body does not have sufficient depth and flow to conduct a quantitative macroinvertebrate study, the volunteer shall conduct a qualitative macroinvertebrate study using the biocriteria manual and the instruction provided by the biocriteria certification and qualified data collector approval obtained in accordance with paragraph (D) of rule 3745-300-05 and paragraph (B) of rule 3745-4-03 of the Administrative Code.
+If the water body does not have sufficient depth and flow to conduct a quantitative macroinvertebrate study, the volunteer shall conduct a qualitative macroinvertebrate study using the biocriteria manual and the instruction provided by the biocriteria certification and qualified data collector approval obtained in accordance with paragraph (B) of rule 3745-4-03 of the Administrative Code.
 If possible, the sampling locations for the quantitative macroinvertebrate survey shall include the same locations established where sediment samples are collected.

-(b) For all surface waters with an aquatic life use designation of limited resource water assigned under Chapter 3745-1 of the Administrative Code, or that are a lake, reservoir, wetland, or pond, the volunteer shall conduct sediment bioassays using sediment samples taken from the surface waters to evaluate sediment toxicity.
-The volunteer shall determine sediment bioassay sampling locations in accordance with this rule and rule 3745-300-07 of the Administrative Code.
+(b) For all surface waters with an aquatic life use designation of limited resource water assigned under Chapter 3745-1 of the Administrative Code, or that are a lake, reservoir, wetland, or pond, conduct sediment bioassays using sediment samples taken from the surface waters to evaluate sediment toxicity.
+Determine sediment bioassay sampling locations in accordance with this rule and rule 3745-300-07 of the Administrative Code.
 At a minimum, sediment bioassays shall include the ten-day survival and growth test for Hyalella azteca and Chironomus tentans following the procedures in U.S. EPA's "Methods for Measuring the Toxicity and Bioaccumulation of Sediment-associated Contaminants with Freshwater Invertebrates," as incorporated by reference in rule 3745-300-15 of the Administrative Code.
 Chironomus riparius may be substituted for Chironomus tentans if necessary.

 (5) Unless concentrations of COCs in sediments meet applicable standards in accordance with paragraph (H) of rule 3745-300-08 of the Administrative Code, applicable standards for sediments and surface water are as follows: